gradio-app/gradio/testing-guidelines/playwright.md

 However, playwright carries out these steps much faster than any human can!
 This can cause you to check whether a textbox has the correct output before the server is finished processing the request.

-For this reason, playright ships with some [retrying assertions](https://playwright.dev/docs/test-assertions#auto-retrying-assertions).
+For this reason, playwright ships with some [retrying assertions](https://playwright.dev/docs/test-assertions#auto-retrying-assertions).
 These assertions will retry until they pass or a timeout is reached, by default 5 seconds.
 So even if playwright checks a DOM element before the server is done, it gives the server a chance to finish by retrying.